Shruti-Gupta-30/Ai-chat-greenbrands-Task/README.md

 ## Setting up the app on your device

-**Download the ZIP version of the code** by clicking on the "Green Code" button on the top right side.
+**Download the ZIP version of the code** by clicking on the Green-"Code" button on the top right side.
 Extract the ZIP folder, and open it in your code editor, preferably VS Code.

 ## Generating API Key